 \section{Demonstration}

 In this section, we demonstrate the statistical approach introduced in the previous section by studying the distribution of $T_{\rm stat}$ of the samples for some specific merger rate densities.
-By doing this, we are able to have a prospect for the effectiveness of the proposed method when it is applied for the future observational data.
-In what follows, we study two representative cases for the merger rate density: the separable form and the non-seperable form.
-The study of the former case allows us to confirm the robustness of the method by checking that the distribution of $T_{\rm stat}$ of the mock data with large sample size approximates the normal distribution $N(0,1)$.
-This can be also used as a check of the probability of making a type I error for the null hypothesis $H_0$.
+By doing this, we can determine the possible effectiveness of the proposed method when it is applied to future observational data.
+In what follows, we study two representative cases for the merger rate density: the separable form and the nonseparable form.
+The study of the former case allows us to confirm the robustness of the method by checking that the distribution of $T_{\rm stat}$ of the mock data with a large sample size approximates the normal distribution $N(0,1)$.
+This can also be used to check the probability of making a type I error for the null hypothesis $H_0$.
 Meanwhile, the analysis of the latter case illustrates how efficiently the null hypothesis $H_0$ is rejected when the alternative hypothesis $H_1$ is true.
 Thus, this case provides us a good estimate of making a type II error.